Woking Convict Invalid Prison: History

 With the end of transportation in sight, the process for inmates undertaking public works overseas, and those invalided before or during their sentence, needed a significant review.
 A new idea formed, that after the period of separation, prisoners would be sent to larger district prisons to carry out the remainder of their sentence engaged in works for the good of the country.

 These prisons, it was suggested, should be built using public funds and “Between 1842 and 1877, 90 prisons were built or added to”.

 During the later years of transportation, prison hulks such as the Defence and the Stirling Castle were utilised to confine inmates considered “invalid” or too weak to undertake any public works.
 On 14 July 1857 the Defence spontaneously caught fire and had to be scuttled to prevent further damage.
 The 150 prisoners on board were transferred to Millbank, and then to a temporary holding facility at Lewes Prison.

 Throughout this time, Joshua Jebb conceived a plan to hold all inmates of an invalid type in a single prison unit, to allow for better care and concentrate all costs in one area.

 The formal opening of the prison was in 1860 which started the transfer of prisoners to the newly constructed Woking from Lewes.
 The Governor, John Sandham Warren, from the Defence & Lewes Temporary Invalid Prison, moved with the prisoners to Woking and oversaw Woking Prison as governor until 1865.

 From 1862, the healthy inmates of Woking were engaged in the building of Broadmoor Criminal Asylum.

 Description

 The prison covered 63 acres and was documented, during construction, as expecting a wall 18 feet high.
 It held, on average, 650 inmates at any one time and contained both a hospital ward and an insane inmate ward.

 Later developments

 In 1889 the prison was closed down and all remaining inmates were transferred to Dartmoor, Broadmoor and other surrounding prisons.
 In the 1890s the plot was taken over by the military and renamed Inkerman Barracks.
 Over the succeeding decades, various regiments were hosted at the barracks, including military police and a war hospital.

 In the 1970s the site was purchased by Woking Borough Council who began demolition to make way for a new residential area.
+The street names, such as Raglan Road and Inkerman Way, reflect its military history.